Apple shifts WWDC 2020 to online, will livestream keynote and sessions

 Apple says that it’s committing $1 million to organizations in San Jose that would lose revenue from a physical version of the event.
 Assuming it sold all 6,000 tickets to such an event at prior prices, Apple alone would have brought in just under $10 million in direct revenue from ticket sales — a drop in the bucket for the trillion-plus-dollar company — before accounting for facility, food, and other costs.
 Direct dollars aside, holding a physical event would have sent a clear signal to other companies that the coronavirus panic will be over by June, but the company apparently wasn’t prepared to do that.

 On March 9, Santa Clara County banned public gatherings of 1,000 or more people in an effort to limit the spread of the coronavirus — a measure that will continue through at least the end of March.
 Although a physical WWDC event would have taken place in early June, Apple would have needed to commence ticket sales in the midst of public concerns over the virus, and likely erred on the side of caution when deciding to modify its annual format.
-Multiple companies, including Google, Microsoft, and Adobe, have cancelled in-person gatherings over the coronavirus outbreak, and major technology conferences ranging from MWC to GDC and E3 have been scuttled or delayed.
+Multiple companies, including Google, Microsoft, and Adobe, have canceled in-person gatherings over the coronavirus outbreak, and major technology conferences ranging from MWC to GDC and E3 have been scuttled or delayed.

 This isn’t the first time Apple has changed elements of its developer event, but it’s arguably the most significant.
 Until 2003, WWDC was held in May rather than June, and even then, the event has shuffled from late in June to earlier dates, once taking place in August.
 Apple moved the physical gathering from Santa Clara to San Jose to San Francisco, spending 14 years at the latter city’s Moscone Convention Center before shifting back to San Jose.
 In-person attendance has ranged from 2,000 to 6,000 people, most recently on the high end, with attendees representing over 80 countries.

-The company set the stage for some of today’s changes well before the coronavirus cast its shadow, renaming its WWDC app to Apple Developer and creating a one-stop shop for developer news, videos from past events, and live streams.
-While developer-specific content will continue to be available within that app, a keynote speech will be more widely streamed through Apple’s web site, as well as other sources, enabling both developers and members of the general public to hear what’s coming in the latest releases of macOS, iOS, iPadOS, watchOS, and tvOS later this year.
+The company set the stage for some of today’s changes well before the coronavirus cast its shadow, renaming its WWDC app to Apple Developer and creating a one-stop shop for developer news, videos from past events, and livestreams.
+While developer-specific content will continue to be available within that app, a keynote speech will be more widely streamed through Apple’s website, as well as other sources, enabling both developers and members of the general public to hear what’s coming in the latest releases of macOS, iOS, iPadOS, watchOS, and tvOS later this year.

-Apple says it will provide updates on the program by email, the Apple Developer app and the Apple Developer website.
+Apple says it will provide updates on the program by email, through the Apple Developer app, and on the Apple Developer website.
 It expects specific timing for the keynote and sessions to be revealed at some point between now and June.